RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab03.md

             }
 ```

+# Verify Your Pipeline File

-# Your Pipeline Text File should look like this:
+Your Pipeline Text File should look like this:

 ```
 apiVersion: v1